douggkim/spotify_to_youtube/README.md

 - Currently WIP(Work in Progress)
   - I'll be working on making it more stable and suitable for everyone
   - I'll be adding a more detailed README.md to inform how credentials for this project could be acquired.
+- Process
   - Get a user's playlists by using OAuth
   - User selects the playlist he/she wants to migrate
   - User logs into his/her Google Account using OAuth
   - The program creates a youtube playlist based on the user's spotify playlist.